 Sony TR-6

-"Totsuko" (Tokyo Tsushin Kogyo Ltd. - later to become Sony Corp.) announced the TR-6 in May 1956 and documentation suggests it actually went on sale in late June.
+"Totsuko" (Tokyo Tsushin Kogyo Ltd. - later to become Sony Corp.) announced the Sony TR-6 in May 1956 and documentation suggests it actually went on sale in late June.
 The product-cycle ran close to one year.
-This was the first transistor radio to earn a reputation in Japanese audio and radio magazines for delivering good enough quality to compete with tube sets while also realizing a new dimension in portability and design.
+This was the first transistor radio to earn a reputation in Japanese audio and radio magazines for delivering good enough quality to compete with tube sets, while also realizing a new dimension in portability and design.
 In fact, I'm told the fame the model earned domestically was such that many Japanese thought the TR-6 was Totsuko's first radio.

-A retrospective article from Sony on the company's early radios praises the cabinet design of the TR-6 as a complete departure from anything previously made and refers to the slim design as the "Japanese lunch box style".
+A retrospective article from Sony on the company's early radios praises the cabinet design of the TR-6 as a complete departure from anything previously made and refers to its slim form factor as a ‘bento-bako’ (Japanese lunch box) design.
 Obviously, the Japanese idea of a lunch box differs from that in the West!
 On the technical side, the circuit board is the last in a Sony Radio to use the common bias architecture that was implemented in the TR-55 the previous summer.
 (For those not familiar, the TR-55 was released in August 1955 as the company's first transistor radio).

 Sadly, precious few samples remain, and the majority of the ones I've seen have suffered considerable damage.
 Given that this was such a famous model in Japan, you might wonder why we don't see more of them today.

 As a digression, many veteran collectors I have the pleasure to communicate with have never had the opportunity to see a TR-6 up close.
 This may be one reason that oh so many Stateside friends and collectors tend to think that the TR-6 is the same radio as the Hoffman Home & Travel P411 Solar and P410 battery-powered models.
 Not so.
-While the cabinets and volume switches on the Hoffman were indeed supplied by Sony, the molds differ slightly and the colour selection is also different.
+While the cabinets and volume switches on the Hoffman were indeed supplied by Sony, the moulds differ slightly and the colour selection is also different.
 More importantly, the chassis (the "radio") is completely different.
 But I'll discuss this on a separate page to come in the near future.

 * I am certain the total production numbers were far smaller than the figure shown on the couple of unauthorized lists that have made the rounds amongst collectors.
 These lists all show the same figures because they all appear to stem from the same document of uncertain origin that was plagiarized, sold to collectors several years ago, and "borrowed" yet again.
 While many of the production quantities on the list are close enough to have fun with, especially the later ones, the number given for the TR-6 is unreliable.
 Based on what is known of Totsuko's production of transistors (the parts) from May 1956 through spring of 1957 and the other period documents available today, it's highly unlikely the company could have produced more than 10,000 units.
 The challenge to find the true figure has begun; and the hunt should be fun.